 The switch to Melbourne was one that saw almost immediate success.
 They enjoyed crowds of over 250,000 in 1988, up over 50% from the previous year.
 As the remoteness of Australia in the early 20th century meant that many players from overseas didn’t take part in the event, it wasn’t until the 1940’s that players from abroad came to play, most notably the US Davis Cup team.
 These days accessibility is much easier and so, like all tennis tournaments, players and even fans flock to the event from around the world.

 Attendances at the Australian Open have seen steady increases, almost year on year from the switch in 1988 to Melbourne.
-They now boast over 800,000 fans each year throughout the 2 weeks, a number that is only rivalled by the US Open.
+They now boast over 800,000 fans each year throughout the two weeks, a number that is only rivalled by the US Open.

 Rod Laver and Margaret Court